OmerrKose/Client/README.md

 # Client
 A basic client app to communicate with the server based on given IP and PortNumber inputs.
+It is in lab class assignment of Computer Networks lecture. <br /> With the GUI user enters two inputs being IP number and Port Number.
+After connection successfully establishes  the server returns a 4 digit random number, program adds the elements of the number to find its sum, than sends it back to the server.
+If the sum is correct server will return the proper messsage indicating that the answer is correct.